 One thing worth mentioning about Dollywood is the variety of festivals they offer throughout the year.
 Not only does the park offer rides and shows daily, but the park also has themed festivals.
 These events feature unique décor, after-hour adventures, and shows that embrace the theme of the festival.

-What could be better than combining your child’s love of sugar with a place to immediately work their extra energy out?
+What could be better than combining your child’s love of sugar with a place to work their extra energy out immediately?

 Knott’s Berry Farm

-With rides, shows, and parades, Knott’s Berry Farm rivals the entertainment quality of Walt Disney World.
+With rides, shows, and parades, Knott’s Berry Farm rivals Walt Disney World's entertainment quality.
 Knott’s provides a hometown feel and personalized concept.
-It’s worth a second glance on your list of national amusement parks to check out.
+It’s worth a second glance at your list of national amusement parks to check out.

 Parks to Travel To